 The first Picnic Champion Series final was held on Dubbo Gold Cup Day back in September 2017 with Racing NSW providing $50,000 in prizemoney for the final; the race being won by Security Code, who was ridden by Maddison Wright and trained by Rodney Robb.

 Robb made it the perfect score in 2018 when his galloper Austin, who was ridden by Mollie Partridge, bolted in to win the final, scoring by a widening margin of just under five lengths

 Then in 2019, Mark Ward prepared Gadfly, who was ridden by the NSWPRA’s newest jockey Brent Evans, to win the now coveted picnic racing event.

-The most recent edition of the Picnic Champion Series was run in September 2020 and the Mark Schmetzer trained Military Bay topped the point’s tally and won the Dubbo final, with brother in-law Ash Boy booting home the win for connections.
+In September 2020, the Mark Schmetzer trained Military Bay topped the point’s tally and won the Dubbo final, with brother in-law Ash Boyd booting home the win for connections.

 In 2021, the NSW Picnic Champion Series final moved to the Coonamble Jockey Club for the first time.

 The Dubbo trained On A Promise for Brett Robb and jockey Brent Evans was the winner, giving Evans his second win in the $50,000 final.